ECSIG/ecsig.com/presentations/index.markdown

 ---

 #ECSIG Presentations
 Members often volunteer to give presentations during our weekly meetings.
+These presentations typically take place in Tyler Hall room 052, or in one of the computer labs if we don't fit in 052.
 All of our slides are archived on the [ECSIG Github][github].

 - 10/22 TBA